ThiagoSousa/leetcode/17-letter-combinations-of-a-phone-number/README.md

 <p><strong>Solutions:</strong></p>

-I created a map of digits-> letters, and for each digit, I recursively call the solutions for that digit, until no digit is left, then we have a solution
+I created a map of digits-> letters, and for each digit, I recursively call the solutions for that digit, until no digit is left, then we have a solution.

+Complexity calculation.
+Stack depth is n.
+The possible combinations is 3^a + 4^b, where a and b represents the number of digits with 3 and 4 possibilities, respectively.
+Then, the total complexity would be O(n*3^a*4^b) -> O(n*4^b) -> O(4^b)